ibericode/mailchimp-for-wordpress/readme.txt

 - Sign-up forms which are good looking, user-friendly and mobile optimized.
 You have complete control over the form fields and can build your forms using native HTML.

 - Seamless integration with the following plugins:
-    - Default WordPress Comment Form
+    - WordPress Comment Form
-    - Default WordPress Registration Form
+    - WordPress Registration Form
     - Contact Form 7
     - WooCommerce
     - Gravity Forms